Sony Xperia Z5 Premium

-The Sony Xperia Z5 Premium is an Android smartphone produced by Sony.
+The Sony Xperia Z5 Premium is an Android-based smartphone produced by Sony.
 Part of the Sony Xperia Z series, the device, at that point known by the project code name "Satsuki", was unveiled along with the Sony Xperia Z5 and Xperia Z5 Compact during a press conference at IFA 2015 on September 2, 2015.
 The device was first released in Taiwan on November 5, 2015, and was the first smartphone with 4K resolution.

 The Sony Xperia Z5 Premium is an up-scaled version of the Xperia Z5 and is the first ever smartphone to feature a 4K display.
 Similarly to the Xperia Z5, the device also features a fingerprint reader and a 23 Megapixel camera with 0.03 seconds Hybrid Autofocus that utilizes phase detection autofocus.

 Specifications

 Unlike the Xperia Z5, the device features a 4K 5.5 in screen with the resolution of 3840×2160 pixels whilst still retaining 2 hours and 30 minutes of battery life.